LinkedInLearning/amazon-sagemaker-for-generative-ai-applications-3942119/README.md

-# COURSENAME
+# Amazon SageMaker for Generative AI Applications
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Amazon SageMaker for Generative AI Applications.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![lil-thumbnail-url]

 ## Course Description